Joar Forssell

 Joar Nils Arvid Karlsson Forssell (born 17 February 1993) is a Swedish politician and a member of the Swedish parliament.
-Between 6 August 2016 and 18 August 2019 he was chairperson of LUF, Liberal Youth of Sweden.
+Between 6 August 2016 and 18 August 2019 he was chairperson of Liberal Youth of Sweden (LUF).
 In the 2018 parliamentary elections he got a place in the parliament for the Liberals.
 He is one of the 20 members of parliament that belong to the Liberals.
 He is a member of the Taxation Committee since 2018.

 Drug liberalization

 Joar is a Swedish cannabis rights activist, and has expressed his opinion against the zero tolerance drug policy of Sweden.
 He is also a supporter of abolishing the monarchy and was the recipient of an award from the Swedish Republican Association.